-How do I know if I can make a sepsis claim for compensation?
+How do I know if I can make a claim for compensation?

 Not all sepsis is caused as a result of medical negligence.
 However if you have suffered a sepsis infection due to a late or misdiagnosis by a medical practitioner you could be entitled to compensation.
-Get in touch with TRUE Solicitors today for an initial, free, no obligation assessment of your case.
+Get in touch with our sepsis negligence solicitors today for an initial, free, no obligation assessment of your case.